 Yes.
 Yes we do!
 So George jumped in the shower and I jumped into a little black dress.
 I threw my hair up in a bun, thankful I had already washed it that morning.
 Rubbed some foundation on my face, no time for the full routine.
 Applied a quick coat of mascara, strapped on my heels, and called an uber.

 The Akifumi Sakagami Experience

 We reached the restaurant at exactly 8.05 pm, looking deceivingly sharp for our jet-lagged-just-woken-up-where-the-hell-are-we brains.
-The uber ride took roughly ten minutes.
-Driving away from the bright lights of Waikiki and turning onto several dark roads until we reached the unassuming little restaurant.
+The uber ride took roughly ten minutes, driving away from the bright lights of Waikiki and turning onto several dark roads until we reached the unassuming restaurant.

 Inside, a Japanese hostess wearing a beautiful red yukata looked relieved to see us.
 She hadn’t been sure we were coming after no response in the last 24 hours.
 If only she knew.
 After a short wait in one of the private rooms, where George and I exchanged silly faces as it registered that we were omg in Hawaii, we were shown to the sushi counter.
 Of the seven seats, a party of four was already midway through their meal.

 The true Japanese way to eat sushi is omakase at the sushi counter.
 The idea is to eat the sushi as soon as the chef has prepared it.
 While the western equivalent is ‘chef’s choice’, the Japanese word actually means ‘entrust’.
 So this would be my first time entrusting someone with my sush (and $250!)